 Bedrooms and suites are lavishly and sumptuously furnished – magnificent fabrics have been used in the drapes and bed coverings to compliment the antique furnishings.
 We stayed in a room which opened out onto a divine little formal garden which is a lovely touch.
 Bathrooms are luxurious with marbled walls and floors.

-When you have finished your day of country pursuits and exploration, or maybe that round of golf, you can recall the day’s activities over a drink in the Dungeon Bar, or maybe an aperitif before dinner in the lovely Douglas Hyde Restaurant.
-Douglas Hyde was the first President of Ireland and he was born in Roscommon.
+When you have finished your day of country pursuits and exploration, or maybe that round of golf, you can recall the day’s activities over a drink in the Dungeon Bar, or maybe an aperitif before dinner in the lovely Douglas Hyde Restaurant, named for Ireland's first President, who was born in Roscommon.

-This is a wonderful part of the world which remains largely undiscovered and Kilronan Castle has opened that door of opportunity to discover somewhere special.
+This is a wonderful part of the world which remains largely undiscovered, but Kilronan Castle has opened that door of opportunity to discover somewhere special.